BA(Hons) Culture, Media and Creative Industries

 In previous years students have taken field trips to the V&A and Wellcome Collection in London as well as more locally to MShed in Bristol.

-As well as inspiring your own creative ideas and projects these visits could give you an opportunity to find out about jobs in these industries.
+As well as inspiring your own ideas and projects these visits could give you an opportunity to find out about jobs in the creative and cultural industries.

 Study facilities